Garrett Cooper Player Props: Marlins vs. Angels

 Garrett Cooper At The Plate

+- Cooper has picked up a hit in 64.9% of his 37 games this season, with multiple hits in 16.2% of them.

-- He has homered in five games this year (13.9%), homering in 3.4% of his chances at the plate.
+- In 13.5% of his games this year, he has hit a long ball, and 3.4% of his trips to the plate.

-- In 33.3% of his games this year, Cooper has notched at least one RBI.
-In six of those games (16.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- In 32.4% of his games this season, Cooper has notched at least one RBI.
+In six of those games (16.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

-- In nine of 36 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 10 times this season (27.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.